 Needs led support within the education environment.

-Parent led intervention through locally commissioned groups, such as parenting workshopcourse.
+Parent led intervention through locally commissioned groups, such as a parenting workshop.

 Involvement of other single agencies, such as CAMHS, paediatrics, audiology, educational psychology.

 Please also include with your referral any relevant assessments or reports related to the child’s needs.